pynkfloydfan/Poker/README.md

  The functionality works by running a monte carlo simulation and averaging the results to calculate the probability.
 It is not yet optimised and can take some time to run.

-There are two key classes here: the Card class that creates each playing card and the Deck class that stores the order of the deck of cards, the various hands and the state of the game.
+There are three key classes here: the Card class that creates each playing card; the Deck class that stores the order of the deck of cards and has methods for drawing and shuffling the cards; and the Player class that stores the poker player's cards and calculates what their best poker hand is.

 *This still needs to be refactored*